ABI-Software/software-development-guidelines/README.rst

 A commit (or a changeset) is the basic unit of change for a given project.
 To facilitate ease of debugging, good development practices and sanity for everyone involved, there are rules that should be followed.

-Imagine a commit with 20 000 lines of changes, spread throughout 60 plus files, with a message that simply stated "fixed a bug".
+Imagine a commit with 20,000 lines of changes, spread throughout 60+ files, with a message that simply stated "fixed a bug".
 One has to ask themselves, what bug, and huh?
 While this extreme sounds comedic, in practice, this happens a lot on a much smaller scale, perhaps it would be a 200 line change with the same message.
 So this is not good, what can be done?

 A good start is to ensure that every commit/changeset contains only changes that relate to one specific item, where that item may be a singular sub-feature that makes up the feature, a single bug fix, or indentation/whitespace clean up, or spelling fixes to documentation (to the whole code base).
 This ensures that there is good isolation between different types of changes and the different changes of the same type.
-This also make it possible/easier to review individual commit or changesets in a more focused and cohesive manner, as it reduces the amount of mental state changes in the reviewer's mind and help them focus on what actually was done.
+This also makes it possible/easier to review individual commits or changesets in a more focused and cohesive manner, as it reduces the amount of mental state changes in the reviewer's mind and help them focus on what actually was done.

-Example A: The widget may now slide across the status bar due to a new method of presenting error messages presented by the API that is also being introduced in the same project.
+**Example A:** the widget may now slide across the status bar due to a new method of presenting error messages presented by the API that is also being introduced in the same project.
 There are at least two commits here, where the first commit should be the presentation of the new API call (or feature), and the second should be the UI changes.
 If they cannot be split apart, this may be an indication of underlying architectural issues (where there may be too much tight coupling between components).

-Example B: There may be instances where a drastic fix touch upon multiple files with maybe 100+ lines of total changes.
+**Example B:** there may be instances where a drastic fix touch upon multiple files with maybe 100+ lines of total changes.
 The commit message may be a good place to outline exactly what was done, combined with relevant comments in the code itself that hint to the reader that they should use `git blame` to find the relevant changeset that would give them the overall picture of what was done.

-Example C: Sometimes being terse isn't completely bad.
+**Example C:** sometimes being terse isn't completely bad.
 An introduction of a completely new suite of tests for the code may not need an extensive commit message.
 Perhaps a single sentence will suffice when more documentation is available in the form of comments in the test cases being added.

 Commit message
 ~~~~~~~~~~~~~~

-(The author of this section has what some might term as subjective viewpoints for this topic)
+(The `author <https://github.com/metatoaster>`__ of this section has what some might term as subjective viewpoints for this topic)

 A project should adopt a specific format and then adhere to them.
-For projects managed by Tommy, the commit messages follow this formula:
+For projects managed by `Tommy <https://github.com/metatoaster>`__, the commit messages follow this formula:

 ::